wp-plugins/ewww-image-optimizer/readme.txt

 * First release (forked from CW Image Optimizer)

 == Upgrade Notice ==

+= 1.2.0 =
+Added conversion operations to optionally determine best file format for the smallest possible file.
+Also added a poll for feedback to help determine some future plans.
+Please visit the settings page and submit the poll if applicable.

 = 1.1.0 =
 Added pngout functionality for even better PNG optimization (disabled by default).
 Settings page now has links to stand-alone binaries of gifsicle and optipng.
 Please try them out and report any problems.